k0kubun/cmdcached/README.md

 On the first execution, it will start ghq-listd server automatically.
 And then ghq-listd client will interact with ghq-listd server through unix domain socket.
 From second execution, it will be fast.

-You can use this just replacing `ghq list` with it.

 ### Explicit way